Here is an introduction to the issue of confinement and pointers to pages at this site that bear on the subject.

 Note that the confined program has access to the factory components which may include requestor’s keys to other factories.
 The confined program may recursively invoke other confined subcontractors.
 When a requestor’s key to A is added to a factory B as a component then the holes of B are made to include the holes of A. There are thus no ways to transmit data out of the extended calculation resulting by invocation of the original requestor’s key.

 The second clause above depends on the level of abstraction.
-At a lower abstraction level the requestor holds a capability to the allocator that allows the requestor to reclaim the space of the confined object.
+At a lower abstraction level the requestor holds a key to the allocator that allows the requestor to reclaim the space of the confined object.
 Of course none of the state of that space will be accessible to the requestor.

 Keykos currently has no highly developed development environment beyond some cross system support.
 For some particular kind of object, its factory is normally built immediately after compiling and linking the code defining that object’s behavior.
 The components of a factory are selected at that time.
 A consequence of this is that a given factory produces only one particular version of an object.
 A directory might map the same ASCII name to different factories at different times.
 The public directories are generally of this form.
 If one always goes to the standard place to fetch the factory requestor’s key afresh then one gets the latest version of the object.
 If one holds onto a requestor’s key then all of the yields of that factory are of the same clone.
 This practice provides, but does not assure, some of the durability advantages.